 Both before and after this offering, we expect that we will qualify for this statutory tax exemption and we will take this position for U.S. federal income tax return reporting purposes.
 However, there are factual circumstances beyond our control that could cause us to lose the benefit of this tax exemption after this offering and thereby become subject to U.S. federal income tax on our U.S. source income.
-For example, if stockholders with a 5% or greater interest in our stock, including OSG, were to collectively own 50% or more of the outstanding shares of our stock on more than half the days during the taxable year, we might not be able to qualify for exemption under Code Section 883.
+For example, if stockholders with a 5% or greater interest in our stock, including OSG or any of its affiliates, were to collectively own 50% or more of the outstanding shares of our stock on more than half the days during the taxable year, we might not be able to qualify for exemption under Code Section 883.
+OSG's affiliate, OIN, will own approximately 47% of our outstanding common stock upon the completion of this offering (approximately 39% if the underwriters' over-allotment option is exercised).
+Accordingly, if the over-allotment option is not exercised and one or more shareholders other than OSG and its affiliates own more than 5% of our common stock for more than half the days during the taxable year, we would lose the benefit of this tax exemption for such year.
 Due to the factual nature of the issues involved, we can give no assurances on our tax-exempt status after the offering.